 Commissions Must Be Paid At Least Twice per Month under California Labor Law

-The short answers on these questions on California labor laws are 1) the contract between the employer and employee determines when a commission is considered to be earned, and 2) with very few exceptions, once earned, commissions owed to a worker must be paid at least twice during each calendar month.
+The short answers on these questions on California labor laws are 1) the contract between the employer and employee determines when a commission is considered earned, and 2) with very few exceptions, once earned, commissions owed to a worker must be paid at least twice during each calendar month.